2498 Chiefswood Road • P.O. Box 5000 Ohsweken ON • N0A 1M0 Home | Contact Us | Privacy

 • March 30, 2024 – Expert Evidence to be delivered by Canada and Ontario; and Plaintiff to deliver any reply to expert reports to defendant’s expert reports

-• July 30, 2024 – Plaintiff to deliver reply of expert reports to the defendant’s expert reports
+• July 30, 2024 – Plaintiff to deliver any reply to expert reports to defendants expert reports

-• September 30, 2024 – Parties to deliver any responding expert reports to MCFN expert evidence; and Plaintiff and/or Canada to deliver any reply to expert reports to Ontario surveyor report
+• Dec.
+2, 2024 – Plaintiff and Canada to deliver reply to expert reports on Ontario Surveyor report

-• 2024 - As the trial was bifurcated on May 25, 2020, the trial for liability will be set to begin late in 2024 and the trial on damages will occur later
+• 2025 – As the trial was bifurcated on May 25, 2020, the trial for liability will be set to begin in 2025 and the trial on damages will occur later

 © 2008 Six Nations Council.
 All rights reserved.